massimocandela/geofeed-finder/README.md

 Otherwise, you can just download the code and do `npm install` and `npm run serve` to run it.

-The utility automatically manages the cache (so you can just run it how many times you like).
+The utility automatically manages the cache.

 ### Usage Example